itsgudenuf/mpcnc_post_processor/README.md

 THIS IS A COPY OF A COPY OF A COPY OF A COPY OF A COPY!!!
 ===

+I'm using this with a FoxAlien CL-6560 until I can convert it to Mach or LinuxCNC.
+The changes I've made are for my particular needs.
+NOTE: This all started when I wanted to drill some holes with the CNC.
+Damm it GRBL!!!!

 Fusion 360 CAM posts processor for MPCNC
 ====